-Chronic Pain and Your Brain
+Chronic Pain and your Brain

 Chronic pain (any pain that lasts longer than 12 weeks) can be debilitating.
 As you can imagine, chronic pain is a rather broad term.
 It can have many different causes, which makes treatment difficult.
-This means more hospital visits, more medication, and more cost for both the patient and healthcare provider.

 Nicola Kluger saw room for improvement in the treatment of patients suffering from chronic pain.
 She felt that in order to provide a better service, it is necessary to better understand the patients.
 Nicola spent time working with the Waitemata District Health Board’s (WDHB) chronic pain service during her summer research project.
 Patients that are referred to the chronic pain service are asked to fill out nine questionnaires during their journey down the treatment pathway.

 The questionnaires are as follows:

 - Brief Pain Inventory (BPI)